mikescott/emissary/README.md

 # Emissary
-Allows you to easily use Laravel Service Providers with Slim 3's DI container.
+Allows you to easily use Laravel Service Providers with Slim 3's DI container, as well as the associated facades.
 Emissary is inspired by [itsgoingd/slim-services](https://github.com/itsgoingd/slim-services) and is compatible with Slim 3.

 This is very much a work in progress so use at your own risk.